Mil-Mughan Economic Region

 Mil-Mughan Economic Region (Mil-Muğan iqtisadi rayonu) is one of the 14 economic regions of Azerbaijan.
-It borders Iran to the south, as well as the economic regions of Shirvan-Salyan, Central Aran, Karabakh, and Lankaran-Astara.
+It borders Iran to the south, as well as the economic regions of Shirvan-Salyan, Central Aran, and Karabakh.
 The region consists of the districts of Beylagan, Imishli, Saatly, and Sabirabad.
 It has an area of 5670 km2.
-Its population was estimated to be at 522.6 thousand people in January 2021.
+Its population was estimated to be 522,600 in January 2021.

 History

 Mil-Mughan Economic Region was established on 7 July 2021 as part of a reform of the economic region system of Azerbaijan.
-Its territory was part of the larger Aran Economic Region prior to 2021.
+Its territory was part of the larger Aran Economic Region before 2021.